noobguy57/sonic2practicerom/README.md

 ~~If 2.1 doesn't work try 2.0.~~ fixed

 This ROM removes the score information normally displayed, and replaces it with 4 values: X Subpixels, Y Subpixels, X (Horizontal) Speed, and Spindash speed.
 This ROM also changes the level select feature of the game in multiple ways.
-The level select code is now 01 01 01 01, and when you pause in level select the A, B, and C buttons no longer do their respective resetting, slow-mo, or frame advance. (may be added back in as a separate .ips for frame advance)
+The level select code is now 01 01 01 01, and when you pause in level select the A, B, and C buttons no longer do their respective resetting, slow-mo, or frame advance. (with exception of .ips labeled as "cbutton".)

 ~~One downside to this rom is that it IS REV01.
 Meaning the conveyor spindash in WF does not work.
 Spindashing in Sky Chase also kills you.
 I apologize for this and this is top priority for me to work on.
 I was unable to find an assembly decomp of the Sonic Classic cart which is the only REV02 that contains those glitches.
 In the future, I look to collaborate with others in order to convert this to a true REV02.~~ I FIXED IT, IT'S NOW REV02 MEANING YOU CAN PRACTICE WING FORT AND SKY CHASE.